igniteagency/wesley-webflow-site/README.md

-# Webflow JS Starter
+# Wesley College Webflow site JS

-This GitHub project provides a development workflow for JavaScript files in Webflow JS Starter.
+This GitHub project provides a development workflow for JavaScript files.

 In essence, it uses bun to start a development server on [localhost:3000](http://localhost:3000), bundle, build and serve any working file (from the `/src` directory) in local mode.
 Once pushed up and merged into `main`, it's auto-tagged with the latest semver tag version (using Github CI), and the production code will be auto-loaded from [jsDelivr CDN](https://www.jsdelivr.com/).